How to Make Green Beer for St. Patrick’s Day

 - green food colouring

-2. Use a light-colored beer such as a pilsner, a pale ale, or a light lager.
-The lighter the beer, the brighter the color.
-Slowly pour beer into the pint glass and watch the color mix as the beer goes in.
-If you want the coloring more vibrant add a drop or two more of food coloring.
+Use a light-coloured beer such as a pilsner, a pale ale, or a light lager.
+The lighter the beer, the brighter the colour.
+Slowly pour beer into the pint glass and watch the colour mix as the beer goes in.
+If you want the colouring more vibrant to add a drop or two more of food colouring.